-Alepotrypa Cave, located in the Peloponnese, Greece, is home to one of the largest Neolithic burial sites in Europe.
+Alepotrypa Cave, located in the Peloponnese in Greece, is home to one of the largest Neolithic burial sites in Europe.

-Located in the rugged area of Mani, the cave was inhabited during the Neolithic period, which ran from 10,000 to 4,500 BC, and it was also used for burial and religious purposes.
+Located in the rugged area of Mani, the cave was inhabited during the Neolithic period, or New Stone Age (10,000 to 4,500 BC), and was also used for burial and religious purposes.

-It was during this period that humans began to create settlements and cultivate the land, creating agriculture as we know it.
+It was during this period that humans began to establish settlements and cultivate the land, leading to the development of agriculture as we know it.

-Archaeologists discovered two skeletons at the site that date back to the fourth millennium BC.
-They also discovered the remains of 170 other people there.
+Archeologists discovered two skeletons at the site that date back to the fourth millennium BC.
+They also discovered the remains of 170 other people at the location.

 Alepotrypa Cave was home to settlement, burial site in Neolithic Period

-Archaeological finds suggest that the earliest inhabitants of the cave were farmers who ate mainly barley and wheat.
-Non-fatal head injuries found on many of the skulls in the cave indicate that life in those times was often marred by violence and conflict.
+Archeological findings suggest that the earliest inhabitants of the cave were farmers who consumed mainly barley and wheat.
+Non-fatal head injuries identified on many of the skulls in the cave indicate that life in those times was often marred by violence and conflict.

-Inhabitants not only used the cave as shelter, but also as a burial and cult site.
-In addition to the many skeletons found there, archaeologists have also discovered an idol made of marble.
+Inhabitants not only used the cave as shelter but also as a burial and cult site.
+In addition to the many skeletons found there, archeologists have also discovered an idol made of marble.

-Late Neolithic weapons, pottery, jewelry, such as stone axes, shell beads, and arrowheads have all been found at Alepotrypa Cave.
+Late Neolithic weapons, pottery, jewelry, and miscellaneous other artifacts, such as stone axes, shell beads, and arrowheads, have all been found at Alepotrypa Cave.

 Jewelry made of silver, which was an extremely rare and highly valued substance across Europe at the time, suggests that the inhabitants of the cave were wealthy.